Salt & Wind Travel

 Sift The Almond Flour

-First off, this recipe calls for almond flour, not an almond meal.
-Almond flour is finer so it has a better texture.
-But, also, be sure to whisk it or sift it before adding it to the batter so it is as evenly incorporated as possible.
+First, this recipe calls for almond flour, not almond meal.
+Almond flour is finer, resulting in a better texture.
+Additionally, be sure to whisk or sift the flour before adding it to the batter so it is as evenly incorporated as possible.ย

 Use Dark Chocolate

-Use dark chocolate wafers (not chocolate chips!) as they’ll melt easiest for the topping.
-Also, don’t use unsweetened chocolate or the dish won’t’ have enough sweetness.
+Use dark chocolate wafers (not chocolate chips), as they’ll melt more easily for the topping.
+Also, avoid using unsweetened chocolate, as the dish won’t have enough sweetness.ย

 Use Plump Prunes

-Make sure to get good-quality prunes for the puree as they’ll be easier to blend.
-We like to use the D’Noir Prunes in recipes because they’re preservative-free, and they tend to be plump and have the best taste.
+Ensure you use high-quality prunes for the puree, as they’ll be easier to blend.
+We like to useย D’Noir Prunes in recipes because they’re preservative-free and tend to be plump, withย the best taste.

 Variations On This Recipe

-As is, these brownies are gluten-free, grain-free, vegetarian, and dairy free.
-If you use plant-based butter, they will also be vegan.
+As is, these brownies are gluten-free, grain-free, vegetarian, and dairy-free.
+If you use plant-based butter, this healthy brownie recipe will also be vegan.ย

 Nut Brownies In A Serving Platter With Prunes And Sea Salt In Dishes